14 January, 2011

 IPv6 in Amazon EC2

-I did everything below on one of the example Linux instances supplied by Amazon, with an elastic IP address attached.
+I did everything below on one of the free Linux micro-instances supplied by Amazon, with an elastic IP address attached so that I'd have a permanent address.

-The web form also gives example configuration instructions for a variety of platforms - The Linux-net-tools instructions are the ones I want.
-I pasted the 4 given commands literally into a root prompt on my EC2 machine, and that was all I needed for my machine to be connected (at least until reboot).
+That web form also gives example configuration instructions for a variety of platforms.
+The Linux-net-tools instructions are the ones I used.
+I pasted the 4 given commands literally into a root prompt on my EC2 machine, and those configured the interface correctly (at least until reboot).

-I see similar "stateful firewall" behaviour as I mentioned above, but they difference is that that is only be between me and the HE tunnel endpoint - as long as *anything* goes over the tunnel, then connectivity with the entire IPv6 world stays up.
-And when that tunnel is up, the connectivity from machines D and P seem *much* better.
-As in: I can ping both ways without any mysterious losses.
-So it looks like I'll need a ping to the tunnel endpoint (or anywhere, really) every minute or so.
-That's no big deal - I have MRTG set up to measure some ipv6 latencies anyway, and that suffices.
+I get similar "stateful firewall" behaviour from EC2 as I mentioned above, but the difference here is that that the connection is only between me and the HE tunnel endpoint, rather than to arbitrary 6to4 gateways around the network.
+As long as *anything* goes over the tunnel every few minutes, then connectivity with the entire IPv6 world stays up.
+Compared to 6to4, when that tunnel is up, the connectivity from machines D and P seem *much* better.
+I can ping both ways without any mysterious losses.
+I need a ping to the tunnel endpoint (or anywhere on the IPv6 internet, really) every minute or so.
+That's no big deal - I have MRTG set up to measure some ipv6 latencies anyway, and that is generating this traffic as a side-effect.

 So HE is a little bit (a few web forms) more effort to set up.
 But the connectivity is much much better.
 I recommend HE over 6to4 for this.